 A QMS audit might sound intimidating, but it’s really just a structured process to check the health of your quality systems.
 Think of it less as a pop quiz and more as a collaborative review with a clear beginning, middle, and end.
 Understanding the flow can help you feel more prepared and in control.
 The entire process generally breaks down into three key steps: planning, execution, and reporting.
 Each stage is designed to be methodical, ensuring a thorough and fair evaluation of your systems.

-Step 1: Plan and Define the Audit Scope
+Step 1: Laying the Groundwork for Your Audit

 First things first, you need a solid plan.
 A successful audit doesn’t happen by accident; it starts with clearly defining what you’re going to look at.
 This is your audit’s scope.
 You’ll decide which departments, processes, and locations are included.
 You also need to set clear objectives and criteria for the audit.
 This involves selecting qualified auditors and creating a detailed schedule to ensure all necessary areas are covered without disrupting your daily operations.
 A well-thought-out audit plan acts as your roadmap, keeping everyone on the same page and making the entire process more efficient and focused from the start.

-Step 2: Conduct the Audit and Gather Evidence
+Step 2: Executing the Audit and Gathering Facts

 Once the plan is set, it’s time for the audit itself.
 This is the evidence-gathering phase, where the auditors get a firsthand look at your QMS in action.
 They’ll use a few different methods to get a complete picture.
 This includes interviewing your team to understand how they perform their roles, reviewing key documentation like procedures and records to see if they match requirements, and observing your processes to confirm they’re being followed correctly.
 This comprehensive approach helps ensure that all aspects of the QMS are evaluated thoroughly.
 The goal isn’t to catch people making mistakes, but to gather objective evidence to verify that the system is working as intended.